145

 How do stabilizers reduce ice crystal size in ice cream?

-First of all, why do we want to reduce ice crystal growth in our ice cream?
+Why do we want to reduce ice crystal growth in our ice cream?
 Well, ice crystals are an important part of ice cream.
 But if the crystals get too big, they are detectable by the tongue and give the ice cream a coarse, grainy texture and a cold mouth-feel.
-So, smaller crystals = smoother ice cream!

 Ice crystals are only formed in the ice cream maker.
 Once the ice cream is transferred to a freezer, the existing ice crystals may get bigger, but no new ones are formed.